XookGT/API/documentation/Readme.md

 ### Show All The Categories
 > **Method:** GET

-> **Request:** This method no require params, only call de method, for example:  `http://xook.com.gt:9080/categorie-all`
+> **Request:** This method no require params, only call de method, for example:  `http://xook.com.gt:9080/api/categorie-all`

-> **Response:** This method return the objet JSON whit the information of all course, for example:
+> **Response:** This method return the objet JSON whit the information of all Categories, for example:

 ```php
 [{